 Images are typically the largest files that load on your page, but a reader visiting your site doesn’t need to see every image right away — just the images on the first page scroll.
-Lazy loading your images is a great way to reduce the amount of data that initially loads, since it only loads subsequent images as a reader scrolls them on or near the screen.
+Lazy loading your below-the-fold images is a great way to reduce the amount of data that initially loads, since it only loads subsequent images as a reader scrolls them on or near the screen.

 5. Use caching

 Your site makes requests back and forth to the database to generate all the different pieces of the page.
 When caching is set up properly, it can serve a pre-compiled page that doesn’t have to request anything from the database — so content loads much more quickly for readers and the load on your server is minimized.

 Caching is best done at the server level, so we recommend reaching out to your host to make sure as much of your site as possible is loading from the cache.
 Certain hosts take care of the majority of caching on their end, making an additional plugin unnecessary.

 If you do decide to use a caching plugin, work with your host to determine the best configuration for your caching plugin that will enhance, not work against, your host’s caching setup.

 A CDN caches your site content and delivers it to your readers via servers through the geographically closest server available, which can really help speed up your page load time for each reader!
 CloudFlare offers an entry-level plan that's totally free, while the Pro level plan is $20/month.
 CloudFlare includes image optimization in the Pro level plans and higher.

 CDNs are typically used to serve the larger parts of your pages like images, but it’s also possible to set up a CDN like Cloudflare to serve FULL cached copies of your pages.
 This means the entire page is delivered from the nearest datacenter to each reader, greatly reducing your server load and speeding up response times.
 More info here.